Nils Wogram

 Root 70

-Expressing such a fundamental insight is one thing, but putting it into practice, not only into action, but into continuous work, is quite another.
-Nils Wogram decided to take the reins and forged a band out of four musicians who were musically very close to each other, a band that would function according to Alexandre Dumas’ principle “One for all, all for one.”
-“It always takes one person to catalyze things and get to the heart of the matter,” said Wogram.
+It is one thing to express such a fundamental insight, but it is quite another to not only put it into practice, but to work with it continuously.
+Nils Wogram put on his hat and forged a band from four musicians who were musically very close to each other, a band that would function according to Alexandre Dumas’ principle of “one for all, all for one”.
+“It always takes one person to catalyze things and get to the point,” says Wogram.
 “We knew each other from various musical contexts and learned to appreciate each other.
-But it’s like being in a family.
-You respect each other, but it’s not all just about agreeing with each other.
-Everyone thinks for himself.
-We don’t have to be the best of friends and don’t always want the same thing.
-One of the prerequisites for the band to function for 20 years is that each band member can fully develop and shape the band sound through his own way of playing.”
+But it’s like a family.
+You respect each other, but it’s not all agreement.
+Everyone has their own mind.
+We don’t have to be best friends and always want the same thing.
+One of the things that has made the band work for 20 years is that each band member can fully develop and shape the band’s sound through their own playing style.“

 stern_gr